-(RGCP), the 105-mile flood control project from the Percha Dam near Arrey, NM downstream to the American Diversion Dam in El Paso, TX.
-In and maintaining flood capacity while changing management practices of the Rio Grande corridor.
-New management practices would now include implementation of a variety of environmental improvements through the year 2019, including:
+(RGCP), the

+105-mile flood

+control project

+from the

+Percha Dam

+near Arrey, NM

+downstream to

+the American

+Diversion Dam

+in El Paso, TX.
+In

 The 2009 Record of Decision committed the USIBWC to implementing about 550 acres of habitat restoration and 2,000 acres of managed grasslands along the Rio Grande in Lower New Mexico and West Texas.